 However, you also get rights as a tenant that your landlord or agency must respect.
 It’s important that you know these rights since the violation of any of them is a legal offence.

 Things you need to know:

 - The maximum deposit your landlord or agency can ask for five weeks’ worth of rent if your annual rent is less than £50,000 or 6 weeks if over £50,000

 - Some of your landlord’s legal obligations include carrying out repairs and maintenance.
 Tenants should not be paying out-of-pocket for these works.

 - If you share the house with other renters (renting a room in the house, for example), your landlord must hold an HMO license (a house in multiple occupation).

-- If you are signing a long-term contract (over 3 months) your landlord or agency cannot charge you any kind of administration fee, guarantor check fee, reference check fee, credit check fee, etc.
+- If you are signing a long-term contract (over three months), your landlord or agency cannot charge you any administration fee, guarantor check fee, reference check fee, credit check fee, etc.

 - Your landlord has to make sure your home meets electrical and gas safety standards and give you copies of electrical and gas safety check reports.

 - Your home energy efficiency rating should be E or higher.
 Landlords cannot rent the property with an F or G energy rating.